yangml103/lifetime-lines-of-code/README.md

 1. Run the command 'Count Lines' in the command palette by pressing Control + Shift + P. A dialog will open for you to select a folder.
 2. Select a folder.
 3. Select the languages.
+4. (Optional) Type in names of folders to ignore i.e. node_modules,test,generated
-4. The extension will start counting the lines of code in the selected folder.
+5. The extension will start counting the lines of code in the selected folder(s).
-5. The total lines of code will be printed in a vscode notification box on the bottom right corner.
+6. The total lines of code will be printed in a vscode notification box on the bottom right corner.

 ## Known Issues

 * Doesn't differentiate between computer generated lines and lines that are human written
+* Cancel button on progress bar doesn't work

 ## Release Notes